 Dane County collaborated with Patricia Anderson and her family to create a new community park to commemorate former County Board Supervisor Lyman Anderson.
 He was a farmer active in town, county and state government for over forty-three years.
 The farm has been in the Anderson family since 1866.

-The development of the park will be organized within the framework of the Anderson Farm County Park Master Plan.
+The development of the park is organized within the framework of the Anderson Farm County Park Master Plan.
 The Plan was approved by the Dane County Board of Supervisors on December 19, 2013.
 Every January the Board meets with the staff of Dane County Parks Department.
 The focus of the meeting is to review the APF annual report (prior year) and develop a land management and event plan for the upcoming year.
 Annual reports are available to members and the public upon request to the APF President.

 Here is the Anderson Park Friends fact sheet.